Introductory Physics I: Course Outline

 - Instructor: S. D'Agostino

-Tests are written most Tuesdays and Thursday from 1–1:50 pm in Room TH 325.
+Tests are written most Thursdays from 8–8:50 am in Room DHOWES and in another room to be announced soon.
 Check the schedule further down this page for details.

 3. Sources of help

-PHYSICS HELP DESK: Run by physics graduate students, in MC H200, hours to be announced soon.
+PHYSICS HELP DESK: Run by physics graduate students, the schedule is as follows:

-Falling behind in a mathematics or science course leads to extreme difficulties, particularly in a compressed course such as this one.
-Don't allow yourself to fall behind.
+Falling behind in a mathematics or science course leads to extreme difficulties, because university mathematics and science courses are extremely fast-paced compared to high-school courses, and because typically each week's new course content depends on course content from previous weeks.
+Don't allow yourself to fall behind!
 Consistent, daily work will help you to succeed in the course.

 I encourage you to visit my office whenever you would like to discuss physics.
 Don't wait until the last moment; make sure you clear up anything that is unclear as soon as possible, as this will make your studies more effective and you will go further in less time.